 The legislation makes provision for the holiday rental of a “habitual dwelling” for a maximum of sixty days a year.
 This applies to both apartments and houses.
 These dwellings would still be subject to the zoning.

+Our team at Prestige Villas will keep a close eye on upcoming news regarding the holiday rental legislation.
+Keep up to date by subscribing to our newsletter: click here.
 If you have any questions about the new law, feel free to contact us, we are here to help.